Welcome

 Potential YDC stands for 'Potential Youth Development Coaching.

-My mission is to empower young people with the knowledge and tools to manage their wellbeing effectively.
-Through workshops, training, and resource development, It is my aim to bridge the gap in mental health education within schools, colleges, and communities.
-By fostering a whole-body approach to well-being, our programme will address the rising mental health challenges faced by young people in the UK.
+My mission is to empower young people with the knowledge and tools to manage their mental health and wellbeing effectively.
+Through one-to-one sessions, workshops, professional training, and resource development, it is my aim to bridge the gap in mental health education and support within schools, colleges, and communities.

 EVENTS SCHEDULE